 “Oh, no, sister, you’re right!
 Pride’s my sin.
 It’s why, when selected among the many, I went to Notre Dame, because it marked me as better than the others.
 Even my good points of being the best wife and mother are tinged with pride, my pride to see myself as better than others as is my helping others, donating to charity and assisting in the kid’s schools.
 Even helping Gabriel and my life-long friendship with Julie were tainted with pride!

 Husband, his business, the children, grandchildren now great-grandchildren all my love is tinged with pride.
 It's why, despite my love of them, I could betray them and risk everything.
 It was

 pride.
 My secret puppet shadow is pride!

 What can I do now sister?
 Help me!”

 “For every deadly sin, there is a compensating virtue.
 You can’t change what’s done.
 You must accept, accept who you were with humility.
 To understand not what you did but why, is the first step in humility.
 You still have time to sooth your disconsolate spirit.
 Just take one step at a time on the path of humility.”

 As when young and often during life, Sister Mary Joseph helped me to move on and understand the complexities of life and my actions.

-I take each day as a step into humility.
+Each day I take another step further into humility.
 My soul tags along the path to serenity.
 It’s going to be a long walk.

 Author Notes: She struggles with the why, why she was wanton.